Crime Diaries: The Candidate

-Crime Diaries: The Candidate (Historia de un Crimen: Colosio) is a Spanish-language Mexican crime web television miniseries starring Martín Altomaro, Norma Angélica and Enrique Arreola.
+Crime Diaries: The Candidate (Historia de un Crimen: Colosio) is a Spanish-language Mexican biographical crime television miniseries starring Martín Altomaro, Norma Angélica and Enrique Arreola.
 The plot is inspired by real-life events with real-life footage inter-cutting with the drama, and revolves around the assassination in Tijuana of presidential candidate Luis Donaldo Colosio from Mexico's ruling PRI party in 1994.
-The series follows a pair of detectives and Luis's dying widow Diana Laura (Ilse Salas) investigate to unravel the truth.
+The series follows a pair of detectives and Luis's dying widow Diana Laura (Ilse Salas) as they investigate to unravel the truth.

 It was ordered direct-to-series, and premiered on Netflix on March 22, 2019.